J. P. Feyereisen

-Jonathon Paul Feyereisen (born February 7, 1993) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He made his MLB debut with the Milwaukee Brewers in 2020 and has also played for the Tampa Bay Rays.
+Jonathon Paul Feyereisen (born February 7, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Tampa Bay Rays, Los Angeles Dodgers, and Arizona Diamondbacks.
+He made his MLB debut in 2020.

 Career

 Amateur career

 Feyereisen attended River Falls High School in River Falls, Wisconsin and played college baseball at the University of Wisconsin at Stevens Point, and summer collegiate baseball with the Wisconsin Rapids Rafters.

 Cleveland Indians

 The Cleveland Indians selected Feyereisen in the 16th round of the 2014 Major League Baseball (MLB) draft.
 He signed with the Indians and was assigned to the Mahoning Valley Scrappers, where he spent the whole season, pitching 17 scoreless innings, striking out 24.

-In 2015, he played for both the Lake County Captains and the Lynchburg Hillcats, posting a combined 1–1 win-loss record with 12 saves and a 2.08 earned run average (ERA) in 47 2/3 innings pitched, in which he struck out 56 batters between the two teams.
+In 2015, he played for both the Lake County Captains and the Lynchburg Hillcats, posting a combined 1–1 win–loss record with 12 saves and a 2.08 earned run average (ERA) in 47 2/3 innings pitched, in which he struck out 56 batters between the two teams.
 In 2016, he began the season with the Akron RubberDucks.